 The shower stall in a tiny house is about as tiny as it gets, so a plain, pale tile on the walls might be the best way to go to avoid it feeling even more close and narrow.
-That being said, you can have some fun with the floor, and use a tile like the Blue Drops Oval Glass Mosaic Tile.
-This blue pebble-like shower floor can transport you to a beachy destination without ever leaving your tiny home!
+That being said, you can have some fun with the floor, and use a tile with a fun chip effect!

 You could also use the Blue Drops tile on one wall of the shower stall or try Diamond Aqua Glass Pebble Mosaic Tile.
 This tile inserts a pop of color with a gem-like look to energize your early mornings with a little dazzle!.